Yates Dynamic Lifter Organic Plant Food

 Snails and slugs can come out of hiding in autumn and devour precious young seedlings overnight.
 Protect plants using Yates Blitzem Slug Snail Pellets, which attract and kill snails and slugs.
 Begin liquid feeding every two to three weeks after seeds have germinated using Yates Thrive Fish Blood Bone Plant Food Concentrate, which encourages healthy leaf growth and lots of beautiful flowers.

-Kaffir Lime is a delightful citrus tree to grow in a pot.
+Makrut Lime is a delightful citrus tree to grow in a pot.
 It’s grown primarily for its highly aromatic leaves – just one or two added to your curry or stir fry brings an authentic Asian flavour to home-cooked meals.
-Regular feeding with Yates Thrive Fish Blood Bone Plant Food Concentrate encourages soft new growth.
-The hard green knobby fruits are great for zesting but filled with seeds so if you like lime juice, grow a delicious Tahitian Lime as well.
+Regular feeding with Yates Thrive Fish Blood & Bone Plant Food encourages soft new growth.
+The hard green knobby fruits are great for zesting but filled with seeds, so if you like lime juice (or G&Ts), grow a delicious Tahitian Lime as well.

-Scale insects – check citrus trees for scale insects.
-They are small dome-shaped structures on stems, leaves and fruit.
-Colours and types of scale insects vary – white, red, brown and pink, and can appear smooth or even like cotton wool.
+Scale – check citrus trees for scale insects.
+They look like small flattened dome-shaped bumps on stems, leaves or fruit.
+Types and colours of scale insects vary – they can be white, red, brown or pink, and can appear smooth or even look like cotton wool.
 A waxy or hard coating develops on adult scale insects and they rarely move.
-Sooty mould and ants are commonly seen with scale infestations.
-Control scale insects by spraying with ready to use Yates Natures Way Organic Citrus, Vegie Ornamental Spray Ready to Use.
+Sooty mould and ants are commonly seen where scale infestations occur.
+Control scale by spraying with ready to use Yates Natures Way Organic Citrus, Vegie Ornamental Spray.

 Share